 Image 2: DeArchitectura Libri Decem, by Vitruvius, 1567 edition with a commentary by Daniele Barbaro.

 It was probably written in the period between 27 and 23 B.C.[4]
 In the Treatise rules were given to let people understand the quality of existing buildings or projects.
 The Treatise is divided into ten books, each containing a preface and different chapters, which, in turn, are divided into sections.
 From an architectural point of view, I believe the first part of Book I is probably the most important one — an everlasting one for architects, I would say.
-In virtue of this fact, I will give a summary of each chapter of Book I to the advantage of the students of architecture and those who are interested in architectural related questions; as a matter of fact, Vitruvius’s De Architectura has influenced the academic training of many generations of architects (at least here in Italy) and is still widely known or cited after more than two millennia.
-Those who are only interested in the linguistic use of the term space-spatium in Vitruvius’s Treatise can skip the next two paragraphs and go to the paragraph On The Use of the Term ‘Space’ (i.e., spatium) in Vitruvius: An Overview.
+In virtue of this fact, I will give a summary of each chapter of Book I for the benefit of architecture students and those interested in architectural issues; indeed, Vitruvius’s De Architectura has shaped the academic training of many generations of architects (at least here in Italy) and remains widely known or cited after more than two millennia.
+Readers interested solely in the linguistic use of the term ‘space-spatium‘ in Vitruvius’s Treatise can proceed to the paragraph On The Use of the Term ‘Space’ (i.e., spatium) in Vitruvius: An Overview, skipping the next two paragraphs.

 Book I